Mesit-Rathnayake/Mesit-Rathnayake/README.md

 This card shows your top languages across public repos (percentage by bytes).
 It's generated live by GitHub Readme Stats.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Mesit-Rathnayake&layout=compact&theme=onedark&count_private=true)](https://github.com/Mesit-Rathnayake)

-If you'd like a more visual breakdown (colored bars or a pie chart), I can add a QuickChart image with example data — say which visual you prefer.

 ---